 Where:

-- Sx is the scale factor for the x-axis.
+- Sx is the scale factor along the x-axis.

-- Sy is the scale factor for the y-axis.
+- Sy is the scale factor of the y-axis.

 Examples of Scaling Factors in Computer Graphics